-Metadata Reads (MiB) Metadata Writes (MiB) Journal Writes (MiB) MakeDirs/ext4-baseline 143.7±2.8 4,631±33.8 4,735±0.1 MakeDirs/ext4-zcj 144±4 0 $4,707\pm1.8$ RemoveDirs/ext4-baseline $4,066.4\pm0.1$ 322.4 ± 11.9 $1,119\pm88.6$ RemoveDirs/ext4-zcj $4,066.4\pm0.1$ 0 472 ± 3.9 on the metadata blocks expires, they are written to their static locations, shown in red, resulting in a similar amount of metadata writeback.
-The block allocator is able to allocate large contiguous blocks for the directories, because the file system is fresh.
+Metadata Reads (MiB) Metadata Writes (MiB) Journal Writes (MiB) MakeDirs/ext4-baseline 143.7±2.8 4,631±33.8 4,735±0.1 MakeDirs/ext4-lazy 144 ± 4 0 $4,707{\pm}1.8$ RemoveDirs/ext4-baseline $4,066.4{\pm}0.1$ 322.4±11.9 $1,119{\pm}88.6$ RemoveDirs/ext4-lazy 4,066.4±0.1 0 472±3.9 the directories, because the file system is fresh.
 Therefore, in addition to journal writes, metadata writeback is sequential as well.
-The write time dominates the runtime in this workload, hence, by avoiding metadata writeback and writing only to the journal, ext4-zcj halves the writes as well as the runtime, as seen in the second row of Table 2 and Figure 8 (b).
-On an aged file system, the metadata writeback is more likely to be random, resulting in even higher improvement on ext4-zcj.
+The write time dominates the runtime in this workload, hence, by avoiding metadata writeback and writing only to the journal, ext4-lazy halves the writes as well as the runtime, as seen in the second row of Table 2 and Figure 8 (b).
+On an aged file system, the metadata writeback is more likely to be random, resulting in even higher improvement on ext4-lazy.

-Table 2: Distribution of the I/O types with MakeDirs and RemoveDirs benchmarks running on ext4-baseline and ext4-zcj.
+Table 2: Distribution of the I/O types with MakeDirs and RemoveDirs benchmarks running on ext4-baseline and ext4-lazy.

-An interesting observation about Figure 8 (b) is that although the total volume of metadata reads, shown in violet, is $\approx 140\,\text{MiB}$ (3% of total I/O in the second row of Table 2), they consume over 30% of runtime due to long seeks across the disk.
+An interesting observation about Figure 8 (b) is that although the total volume of metadata reads-shown as periodic vertical spreads-is ≈ 140 MiB (3% of total I/O in the second row of Table 2), they consume over 30% of runtime due to long seeks across the disk.
 In this benchmark, the metadata blocks are read from their static locations because we run the benchmark on a fresh file system, and the metadata blocks are still at their static locations.
 As we show next, once the metadata blocks migrate to the journal, reading them is much faster since no long seeks are involved.

-In RemoveDirs benchmark, on both ext4-baseline and ext4-zcj, the disk reads \approx 4,066 MiB of metadata, as seen in the last two rows of Table 2.
-However, on ext4-baseline the metadata blocks are scattered all over the disk resulting long seeks as indicated by the violet vertical spread in Figure 8 (c), while on ext4-zcj they are within the 10 GiB region in the journal resulting in only short seeks, as Figure 8 (d) shows.
-Ext4-zcj also benefits from skipping metadata writeback, but most of the improvement comes from eliminating long seeks for metadata reads.
-The significant difference in the volume of journal writes between ext4-baseline and ext4-zcj is caused by metadata write coalescing-since ext4-zcj completes faster, there are more operations in each transaction, with many modifying the same metadata blocks, each of which is only written once to the journal.
+In RemoveDirs benchmark, on both ext4-baseline and ext4-lazy, the disk reads \approx 4,066 MiB of metadata, as seen in the last two rows of Table 2.
+However, on ext4-baseline the metadata blocks are scattered all over the disk, resulting in long seeks as indicated by the vertical spread in Figure 8 (c), while on ext4-lazy they are within the 10 GiB region in the journal, resulting in only short seeks, as Figure 8 (d) shows.
+Ext4-lazy also benefits from skipping metadata writeback, but most of the improvement comes from eliminating long seeks for metadata reads.
+The significant difference in the volume of journal writes between ext4-baseline and ext4-lazy seen in Table 2 is caused by metadata write coalescing: since ext4-lazy completes faster, there are more operations in each transaction, with many modifying the same metadata blocks, each of which is only written once to the journal.